front-end-intermediate/ExpressJSReact-retired/readme.md

 export default RecipeDetail;
 ```

-Edit the Recipe component to remove the details:
+Edit the Recipe component to remove the details leaving only the description:

 ```js
 import React from 'react';